RenukaPanigrahi5/FinalProject/README.md

 Fitness Tracker

 Home Page:
- A simple webpage that let the user to register.
-If he/she is registered the page allows the user to login with username and password.
+ A simple webpage describes what is the Fitness Application.

 Login Page:
 A page with username and password fields.